jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 b = 0.004940551119084607
 ```

-> Tracing gradient is another powerful tool in DL debugging.
+> Tracing gradient is a powerful tool in DL debugging.

-Even the loss in our first try shows similar symptom as a bad learning rate, we suspect this is not the root cause.
-After some tracing, we find the gradient is very high.
-We plot the cost function relative to W to illustrate the real issue.
+Even the loss shows similar symptom as a bad learning rate, we suspect this is not the root cause.
+After some tracing, we realize the gradient is very high.
+We plot the cost function relative to $$W$$ to illustrate the real issue.

 This is a U shape curve which is different from a bowl shape curve that we use in the gradient descent explanation.
 <div class="imgcap">